 Induction of new staff is absolutely vital to patient safety and we take it very seriously at Blackpool.

-All new FY1s will attend the Foundation Induction prior to starting their first day, plus a Local Induction to introduce a new starter into their department each time they rotate into a new placement.
+All new FY1s will attend the Foundation Induction prior to starting their first day, plus a Departmental Induction to introduce a new starter into their department each time they rotate into a new placement.

-Local Induction is essential, in order to:
+Departmental Induction is essential, in order to:

 - Provide the Clinical Supervisor with an opportunity to safely welcome new starters into their department